porres/pd-cyclone/README.md

 The new build system is pd-lib-builder based and only builds each object in a separate file.
 The old build configuration also compiled to the hammer and sickle library objects and included a cyclone meta-library.
+The original location of this repository is https://github.com/electrickery/pd-cyclone.

 <strong>Goals</strong>